TheComputerM/svelte-materialify/packages/docs/src/routes/getting-started/usage.md

 ```
 ## Layout

-All components should be children of `MaterialApp`, which has all the **global styles** and enables theming:
+All components should be children of `MaterialApp`, which provides all the **global styles** and enables theming:

 ```html
 <script>